Quirly/Udacity_Web_FE_02_Landing_Page/README.md

 were the classes ("your-active-class" and "active-section") applied, they are removed.
 This ensures that only the visible section is highlighted and all others are not.

 The page layout is responsive.
-If the screen is small, the navigation bar is arranged in rows instead of columns.
+If the screen is small, the navigation bar is arranged in rows instead of

 ## User Manual